XtraChase/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-My class portfolio with all of my projects.
+My class portfolio with some of my projects.

 ## What I learned
 * Responsive layout